hikerpig/pintora/README.md

 - In browser side, output SVG or Canvas.
 - In Node.js side, output PNG/JPG file.
 - \[Planning\] Modular and composable, load specific diagram implementaions only when needed, keep the core code lightweight.
-- Highly extensible, provide a plugin system for diagram developer to write and distribute their own diagrams.
+- \[Planning\] Highly extensible, provide a plugin system for diagram developer to write and distribute their own diagrams.

 ### Diagram types